Issue link field dimensions

 Similar to how stories are analyzed based on the Epic Fix version, it can be done based on the Parent Fix version.
 In this case, use

 This example would work for Advanced Roadmaps hierarchy.
 Here we assume that Initiative is one level above Epic in the hierarchy.

 See the chapter on the configuration above on how to use the right issue_key_column configuration here for Advanced Roadmaps hierarchy levels that you want to copy status values from to all levels below.
 The levels for Advanced Roadmaps hierarchy are counted starting from the bottom; for example, the first level above Sub-tasks has value jpoh_parent_1.

-If you have a linked Feature grouping your Epics you can define it with Issue link import and then create a new dimension Feature Label enabling data analysis by Feature Labels in Epics, Stories, Sub-tasks:
+If you have a linked Feature grouping your Epics, you can define it with Issue link import and then create a new dimension Feature Label enabling data analysis by Feature Labels in Epics, Stories, Sub-tasks: